dapper91/pjrpc/docs/source/pjrpc/client.rst

 Batch requests also supported.
 There are several approaches of sending batch requests:

 - using handmade :py:class:`pjrpc.Request` class object.
-The result is a ``pjrpc.BatchResponse`` instance you can iterate over to get all the results or get each one by the index:
+The result is a ``pjrpc.BatchResponse`` instance you can iterate over to get all the results or get each one by index:

 .. code-block:: python

     client = Client('http://server/api/v1')

-    batch_response = client.send(BatchRequest(
+    batch_response = client.batch.send(BatchRequest(
         pjrpc.Request('sum', [2, 2], id=1),
         pjrpc.Request('sub', [2, 2], id=2),
         pjrpc.Request('div', [2, 2], id=3),